 - 1. Ensure that the specimen is under the desired objective and in focus. - 2.
-From the Camera menu, select Get Flatfield Image.
-The Get Flatfield dialog box appears. - 3.
-Choose a number of frames to average.
-Larger numbers of frames will increase the accuracy of the flatfield correction, but will also increase the length of time it takes to create the flatfield image.
+From the Image Settings menu, select Add under the Flatfield dropdown menu.
+The Get Flatfield dialog box appears.

+3. Choose a number of frames to average.
+Larger numbers of frames will increase the accuracy of

+- the flatfield correction, but will also increase the length of time it takes to create the flatfield image.
 The default number of frames to average is 3. - 4.
 Select a name for the flatfield image file.
 Because flatfield image files are different for each objective, you might want to name the file according to the objective's magnification (e.g., 10x). - 5.
 Remove the slide from the field of view. - 6.
 Click on Begin.
-The program will acquire the number of frames that you specified. - 7.
-When the program finishes acquiring the frames, it will prompt you to block all of the light to the camera.
-This can be accomplished by installing the dust cap that was supplied with the camera or by adjusting the microscope's optical path.
-After the light is blocked, click on OK.
-The program computes another frame. - 8.
-Click on the Live toolbar button. - 9.
-Open the Image Settings window, and select the Flatfield box.
-The name of the flatfield file that you defined in step four should appear in the drop-down list of flatfield files.
+The program will acquire the number of frames that you specified.